skipbaki/Sales-Dashboard/README.md

 ## 🔧 Customization

-Modify schema.sql to change the database structure #edit the INSERT statements in schema.sql and rerun populate_db.py
+- Modify `schema.sql` to change the database structure

-Update queries.py to add new analytical queries
+- Update `queries.py` to add new analytical queries

-Customize dashboard.py to create different visualizations #modify the plotting code in dashboard.py or the chart configurations in streamlit.py
+- Customize `dashboard.py` to create different visualizations

-Extend streamlit_app.py to add new interactive elements
+- Extend `streamlit_app.py` to add new interactive elements

 ---